A Date with Destiny

 We’ll guide you through the process of creating a saving and spending strategy that aligns with your Financial DNA, and then feeds into the design of your financial plan.
 You may soon find yourself able to effortlessly make financial choices more aligned with your goals.
 Clients initially reluctant to take a “deep dive” into their finances often say the experience significantly reduces anxiety because they feel back in control, making smarter choices quite naturally.

 Walking the Talk

 Many people care deeply about issues like climate change, human rights and equal opportunities.
 So many clients tell me they want to “walk their talk.”
 I was among the first investment advisors in the Washington, D.C., area to be recognized for my expertise in ESG investing, and I am still on the leading edge of it by adopting and leveraging the latest strategies, research and tools to help inform smart decisions.

 I came into this business to help people create investment portfolios that reflect their goals and values, and I’ve been doing it ever since.

 Trust is a Must

 I work with quite a diverse clientele from many different backgrounds, and my team is also very diverse.
-Team members speak Spanish, Czech, and Urdu.
+Team members speak Spanish and Czech.
 Many of my clients are women.
-I’ve built a reputation as a trustworthy ally in the LGBTQ community.
-Often clients come to me when they are going through major life transitions.
-For all these reasons, a number of clients have shared that they have a comfort level with me that they have not felt with previous advisors.
+I’ve built a reputation as a trustworthy ally in the LGBTQ+ community.
+Clients often come to me when they are going through major life transitions.
+For all these reasons, several clients have shared that they have a comfort level with me that they have not felt with previous advisors.